PlayPollen/pollen/README.md

 # 🌼 [PlayPollen.com](http://www.playpollen.com)

+*🐝 A free, cozy farming game with a purpose: a share of any future profit goes to pollinator conservation.*
-*Free cozy farming game that runs in the browser.
-Built on Node/TypeScript.*
+*Runs in the browser.
+Build on Node/TypeScript.*

 ## Layout